Arlo

 What are webhooks?

-Webhooks allow you to subscribe to certain events that happen in Arlo.
-A list of the supported resources and events on those resources is given below.
+Webhooks allow you to subscribe to certain supported events that happen in Arlo.
 When one of these events is triggered we'll send a HTTP POST payload to the URL configured.

 Multiple webhook endpoints can be configured for an Arlo platform, each servicing a different need (e.g. Arlo for Moodle, Arlo for Wordpress).